 Every year in Ontario, thousands of students read, vote and celebrate books and authors in an engaging and often entertaining way.
+The end is a celebratory festival called The Festival of Trees.
 The Ontario Library Association chooses books for different age groups and interests in English and French from a selection of Canadian literature for students to enjoy.
 More about this selection process and the different categories can be found at The Forest of Reading website.

 The most exciting aspect of the entire program is the Festival of Trees.
 This event has grown to include multiple events in multiple cities across Ontario.
 This year, I was fortunate enough to once again attend the White Pine Awards Ceremony in Toronto on May 17, 2016.
 This event in particular is one of my absolute favourites because of the amazing energy and excitement that is felt both during the ceremony and the venue.
 Literally, every single participant is a part of the event in some way.
 It is truly an unforgettable experience to witness so many kids and adults alike enthusiastically celebrating reading!